icopy-site/awesome/docs/awesome/awesome-food.md

 ## Cookbooks

+- [tasty-cooking](https://github.com/douvy/tasty-cooking) - A collection of high-quality and easy-to-follow recipes with best-in-class minimalist responsive design, focused on speed, accessibility, and visual appeal.
 - [the-bread-code](https://github.com/hendricius/the-bread-code) - Learn how to master the art of baking the programmer way.
 - [1337-Noms-The-Hacker-Cookbook](https://github.com/DEAD10C5/1337-Noms-The-Hacker-Cookbook) - The goal of this repo is to collect recipes for an eclectic mix of dishes from around the hacker community.
 - [Vegan-chocolate-seduction-cookbook](https://github.com/the-domains/vegan-chocolate-seduction-cookbook) - Several great vegan chocolate recipes.